Truck Accident Lawyer Serving Greer

 The trucking company is responsible for hiring qualified drivers, maintaining vehicles, and adhering to safety regulations.
 They may be held liable if they fail to enforce proper safety measures, provide inadequate maintenance, or engage in negligent hiring practices.

-For example, if a trucking company hires a driver with a poor driving record or fails to conduct regular vehicle inspections, they could be liable for any accidents that occur as a result.
+For example, if a trucking company hires a driver with a poor driving record or fails to conduct regular vehicle inspections, it could be liable for any accidents that occur as a result.

 Cargo Loaders